Our constitution can be directly downloaded below as a PDF:

 The University of Pittsburgh

-The Resident Student Association is established to advocate for resident students in University matters which concern their welfare; to promote academic, cultural, intellectual, social, and leadership development among resident students; to encourage active participation among students through campus and Residence Hall programming; and to stimulate an interest in and responsibility for self-governance.
+The name of this organization shall be the Resident Student Association (RSA).
+The RSA shall be the representative body for all University of Pittsburgh students who reside within residence halls managed by the Office of Residence Life (RL), hereafter referred to as Residents.
+The RSA is established to advocate for Residents in University matters which concern their welfare; to promote academic, cultural, intellectual, social, and leadership development amongst Residents; to encourage active participation among Residents through campus and residence hall programming; and to stimulate an interest in and responsibility for self-governance.

-I. To represent resident students in University matters which concern their welfare.
+I. To represent Residents in University matters which concern their welfare.

 II.
-To design and implement initiatives that shall improve the quality of life within the University of Pittsburgh Residence Halls.
+To design and implement initiatives that shall improve the quality of life for Residents.

 III.
-To serve as the liaison between the resident students and University Administration, especially Residence Life, hereafter known as RL.
+To serve as the liaison between Residents and University Administration, especially RL.

-A. To work with RL to establish and revise University policies in an effort to improve living standards.
+A. To work with RL to establish and revise University policies in an effort to improve living standards within the Residence Halls.

 B. Advocate to the Housing Services Office ways in which to improve the Residence Halls facilities.

-C. To work with, support and contribute to the University of Pittsburgh Chapter of the National Residence Hall Honorary, hereafter known as NRHH, in their endeavors and projects.

 IV.
+To work with, support and contribute to the University of Pittsburgh Chapter of the National Residence Hall Honorary (NRHH)

-To provide social and educational activities for resident students.
+V. To provide social, service-based, and educational activities for resident students.

 II.
-All members must accept and comply with all of the requirements and limitations of certification as a condition of membership.
+All Residents must accept and comply with all of the requirements and limitations of certification as a condition of membership.
+Failure to accept these requirements and limitations forfeits membership in the RSA.

 III.
 Membership in the Resident Student Association is voluntary and all risk of personal injury, property damage or other losses that occur incidental to membership or participation in activities are assumed solely by the student organization and/or individual member(s) or non-member participant(s).
 Accordingly, the University of Pittsburgh, its officers and agents shall not be responsible nor liable for any claims or causes of action for damage or loss of property or personal injury of any kind or nature which may arise out of or are incidental to the conduct of any organization’s activities or that of any individual’s participation in any group-related activity.
 It is further understood and agreed that it is the responsibility of the officers of the organization to assure that all of the organization’s members and non-member participants in all activities sponsored by the Resident Student Association are fully informed and advised of this ASSUMPTION OF RISK, and in the event any individual member or participant should express or indicate non-acceptance, the organization’s officers shall forbid participation and/or membership of such individual.
 In regard to the organization member or non-member participant Assumption of Risk, the Resident Student Association acknowledges that the University recommends that the organization members and non-member participants make every effort to arrange for the acquisition of liability insurance sufficient to protect all participants against those risks being assumed.
 For sport-related activities, the University recommends that each individual have insurance sufficient to allow for any risks by participation, accident or by deficiencies in physical health.